jeff4/bionotes.github.io/_comp/git-notes.md

 	1. Now, you have to go through usual sequence of: (a) `git add .`; (b) `git commit -m "this is my first commit"`. *Then* you have staged changes on local that allows steps 3 and 4.
 	1. `git push --set-upstream origin master` This names the main branch master.
 	1. `git push origin`  If you try to execute this command before the `git push --set-upstream origin master` command, git has a helpful error which tells you to execute --set-upstream first before git push origin.
-* In the future, I will rewrite the instructions to default naming the origin branch **main** rather than 'master'.